Fever-Tree Championships 2020

 Tournament Singles Champions

-There are currently 6 players tied on 4 tournament wins, Anthony Wilding and Roy Emerson were first to win on 4 occasions, with John McEnroe, Boris Becker, Lleyton Hewitt and Andy Roddick all tied on 4 wins apiece since the start of the open era.
-Andy Murray probably stands the best chance of challenging that group sitting one place behind on 3 tournament wins.
+There are currently 7 players tied on 4 tournament wins; Major Ritchie, Anthony Wilding and Roy Emerson were first to win on 4 occasions, with John McEnroe, Boris Becker, Lleyton Hewitt and Andy Roddick all tied on 4 wins apiece since the start of the open era.
+Andy Murray stepped ahead of the group when he won his record fifth singles title at the tournament in 2016.

 Entertaining with Fever-Tree Championships Hospitality